kiamygomes/osdp-team6/README.md

-# OSDP Jira Service: Component-Based Ticketing Microservice
+# OSDP Team Integration: AI-Powered Ticket Management System

 [![Python](https://img.shields.io/badge/python-3.11%2B-blue)](https://python.org)
 [![Code style: ruff](https://img.shields.io/badge/code%20style-ruff-000000.svg)](https://github.com/astral-sh/ruff)
 [![Type checked: mypy](https://img.shields.io/badge/type%20checked-mypy-blue)](https://mypy-lang.org/)
 [![Coverage](https://img.shields.io/badge/coverage-90%2B%25-brightgreen)](https://pytest-cov.readthedocs.io/)

-This repository implements a professional-grade microservice for Jira/ticketing integration using component-based architecture.
-The system demonstrates modern Python development practices through a distributed ticketing service with OAuth 2.0 authentication, clean abstractions, and comprehensive testing.
+This repository implements a multi-team integration system that combines **Chat**, **AI**, and **Ticketing** services into a unified workflow.
+The system demonstrates modern Python development practices through a distributed architecture with OAuth 2.0 authentication, AI-powered natural language processing, and comprehensive testing.

-The project emphasizes strict separation of concerns, interface-implementation patterns, dependency injection, and automated quality assurance to create maintainable, scalable ticketing infrastructure.
+The project emphasizes strict separation of concerns, interface-implementation patterns, dependency injection, and team collaboration to create a maintainable, scalable AI-powered ticket management system.

 ## Architectural Philosophy

-This project implements a microservice architecture for ticketing systems, built on the principle of "programming integrated over time."
-The architecture combats complexity through clear boundaries and ensures the system remains maintainable and evolvable.
+This project implements a **multi-team integration architecture** that orchestrates three distinct verticals: **Chat**, **AI**, and **Ticketing**.
+Built on the principle of "programming integrated over time," the architecture combats complexity through clear boundaries and team collaboration patterns.

-- **Component-Based Design:** The system is decomposed into distinct, self-contained components.
-Each component has a single responsibility and can be extracted for use in other projects with minimal effort.
+- **Multi-Team Integration:** The system integrates components developed by three separate teams (Claude AI team, OpenAI team, Slack team, and our Ticketing team) into a unified workflow.
+- **AI-Powered Orchestration:** Natural language commands from chat are processed by AI services (Claude/OpenAI) to generate structured ticket operations.
 - **Interface-Implementation Separation:** All functionality is defined by abstract contracts (ABCs) that specify "what" operations are available, fulfilled by concrete implementations that define "how" those operations work.
-This decouples business logic from specific technologies (like Jira, Linear, or GitHub Issues).
 - **Dependency Injection:** Implementations are injected into abstract contracts at runtime, ensuring consumers depend only on stable interfaces rather than volatile implementation details.
-- **OAuth 2.0 Integration:** Secure authentication and authorization for external ticketing services with token management and refresh capabilities.
+- **OAuth 2.0 Integration:** Secure authentication and authorization for external services (Jira, Slack) with token management and refresh capabilities.

 ## Core Components

-The project is a `uv` workspace containing five primary packages that implement a complete ticketing microservice:
+The project is a `uv` workspace containing multiple packages that implement a complete AI-powered ticket management system:

+###  **Main Orchestrator**
+- **`orchestrator`**: Main application that coordinates the Chat → AI → Tickets pipeline, implementing the complete user workflow from natural language commands to ticket operations.

+###  **Ticketing Components (Our Team)**
 1. **`ticket_api`**: Defines the abstract `TicketServiceAPI` base class (ABC) and core data models (`Ticket`, `Comment`).
-This is the contract for what actions a ticketing service can perform (e.g., `create_ticket`, `add_comment`, `update_status`).
+This is the contract for what actions a ticketing service can perform.

 2. **`ticket_impl`**: Provides concrete implementations that integrate with external ticketing services like Jira, using OAuth 2.0 authentication to perform operations defined in the `TicketServiceAPI` abstraction.